sagesharp/coc-handbook/response/initial_response.md

   - Or, if the incident was of a very private matter, say: “If you're OK with it I am going to convene a meeting of Code of Conduct team and decide what our response will be."
 Pause, and see if they say they do not want this.
 Otherwise, go ahead;
 - make sure to let them know you will inform them about the actions/progress of the Code of Conduct team.
 - make sure they know that their personal information will not be disclosed to anyone except Code of Conduct team and DSF Code of Conduct committee
-  - stress out that their identity will not be revealed (unless it is necessary in handling the issue) to the offender.
+  - stress out that their identity will not be revealed (unless it is necessary in handling the issue) to the reported person.

 #### Reports by e-mail